kjkuan/bashoo/README.md

     # x and y are required.
 See lib/utils.sh#parse_args for detailed spec.
     local x y
     parse_args -s "x y" "$@"

-    local -n self=$__self
-    # self is now our associative array holding the object attributes.
-    # We can set object attributes by assigning [key]=value to it.

     self[x]=$1; self[y]=$2
 }